 After a lot of panicking and confusion, it occurred to me to go to Cid in hopes that he might have a hint on where to go next.
 This wasn’t exactly ingenuity so much as comedy: going to talk to Cid had become something of an inside joke that just kept being correct, and yet again, he was exactly who we were supposed to talk to if we wanted to advance the plot.
 Cid might as well be the only thing driving the plot at this point.
 By the way, Cid’s reaction to news that his ship sank was “So?
 We can just build a new one!”
 With what materials?
 In what time frame?
 Anyway, he and Mid announced that despite the fact that they had been spending all their time buried in old books, they somehow managed to pick up a piece of contemporary news: the location of King Tycoon.
 He had apparently been seen headed to the Desert of Shifting Sands, a place so inhospitable that of course there were witnesses standing around to see him go by!
 Unfortunately, the desert could not be passed under normal circumstances, but Cid had a plan.

-Back with Riku, the inevitable has happened, and Ansem comes to chat with him now that he’s embraced the darkness.
+Back with Riku, the inevitable has happened, and Ansem comes to chat with Riku now that he’s embraced the darkness.
 This chat is rote, and it becomes even more rote when Mickey yet again arrives to save Riku.
 This is just tedious in the remake where it’s happening for the third time – in the original, it’s still happening for the third time but remember, Mickey partially failed the second time and is only now returning after a long absence!
-But there’s one difference in both versions, as this time, Mickey is actually here in the castle!
+But there’s one difference for this scene that’s in both versions, as this time, Mickey is actually here in the castle!

 When our second session started, we decided to grind out a little job training, even temporarily changing Faris to Ninja out of a misguided sense of our intended direction for her.
-We ultimately trained Bartz only part of the way to Control in a spat of impatience, and instead pressed on with the plot.
+We ultimately trained Bartz only part of the way to Control in a spat of impatience, and instead pressed on with the plot with him still in the job.

 We talked to Cid, only to find that the loss of the Fire Crystal had hit him hard, feeling guilty about potentially destroying the planet.
 He left us to go off and begin binge drinking.
 We had no choice but to follow rumours in town of Cid’s grandson, Mid (you might remember a second Mid appearing in TAY).
 Mid was off studying at the Library of the Ancients, the place where Cid had learned how to enhance the Crystals in the first place, and now that Karnak’s walls had fallen, our way to the Library was clear.
 A dark and arbitrary means of progression, but it’s what we had!